ccallawa/alyvix_doc/test_case_building/editor_interface_overview.rst

    :ref:`Script Management panel <alyvix_editor_script_mgmt_top>` (left)
    and the :ref:`Scripting panel <alyvix_editor_scripting_panel_top>` (right)
 #.
 The :ref:`Selector <alyvix_selector_interface_top>` pane, where test case objects can be
-   dragged from, and then dropped into the Scripting panel
+   dragged from and then dropped into the Scripting panel
 #.
 The :ref:`Designer <alyvix_designer_interface_overview>` pane, which shows the details of
    the currently selected test case object